rimutaka/posts/lambda-url-with-cloudfront/readme.md

 ![Browser request sequence with OPTIONS/GET](./browser-request-options-get.png)

-Unlike the previous example where the OPTIONS request was handled by the lambda code, no lambda invocation takes place for HTTP OPTIONS requests.
-They are handled by AWS and the response contains the settings configured in the CORS section of the Function URL:
+Unlike the previous example where the OPTIONS request was handled by the lambda code, no lambda invocation takes place for HTTP OPTIONS requests which are handled by AWS.

+This response was generated by AWS and contains the settings configured in the CORS section of the Function URL:

 ```
 HTTP/1.1 200 OK